pinoodle/Enigma-Engine/README.md

 ## Note
 This is a re-release of an engine I made back in 2020.
 The UI of games created with this engine has been revamped, giving it a more modern, more appealing dark theme.
 Many useful functions have also been added, including timer and multimedia support, and several bugs have been fixed.
 This release also comes with a brand new manual, as people weren't sure how to use the engine with the last release.
 A higher-quality video tutorial is also planned.

-## Contact Information
-If you have any questions, feel free to drop me an email on pinoodle@protonmail.com